-Unless you have purposely configured your settings to prevent search engines from indexing your site, then your site will automatically notify the update services entered into the Update Services field
+Unless you have intentionally chosen to discourage search engines from indexing your site, then your site will automatically ping the services entered into the Update Services box

-With an ‘out of the box’ WordPress installation, this section lists only one entry …
+By default, when WordPress is installed, this section includes only one entry …

 Note: If you need help setting up the list of ping services on your site, we recommend using a professional web services provider.
-You can find professional WordPress service providers on WPServiceFinder.com.
+You can find professional WordPress service providers in our WordPress Services Directory.